 Starting a SIG:

-If you would like to form a SIG, PCUG will be happy to provide access to the PCUG Centre as a meeting venue (other engagements permitting).
+If you would like to form a SIG, PCUG will be happy to assist in the search for a meeting venue.
 Within reason PCUG will also support any special projects the SIG embarks upon.
 Listed below are some SIGs which are active at the time of writing.
 If you would like to start a SIG or you are a SIG convener and have questions, please contact the SIG Coordinator.

 PCUG endeavours to ensure that information supplied on this SIGs page is current, and such details are current at the time of posting.
 Despite all efforts, details (such as event times or venue) may alter at any time.
 We recommend that you also consult the PCUG Calendar to confirm attendance information.